Is Therapy for Me?

 Or through the quiet weight of depression.

-Maybe you typed “confidence” into a search bar because something inside no longer feels solid.
+Maybe you typed “anxiety” into the search bar because something inside no longer feels solid.

 Those aren’t just symptoms, they’re signals.